-The index uses values for TDS, temperature, calcium hardness, m-alkalinity and pH.
+The index uses values for total dissolved solids, temperature, calcium hardness, m-alkalinity and pH.
 As with the Langelier Index, it is the difference between a calculated and the actual pH.

 In the Ryzner index, a value above 6 indicates the water is likely to form calcium carbonate scale, while a value below 6 indicates the water will dissolve scale and be corrosive.

 The Aggressive index was developed as a means to assess the corrosive tendency of water on asbestos cement pipe, though it is also used more generally.
 It is part of AWWA Standard C-400.
 It is another substitution for the Langelier Index.
 It is simpler and more convenient than the Langelier Index, but also less accurate.
 The Aggressive Index uses pH, calcium hardness, and alkalinity.
-It does not use temperature and TDS.
+It does not use temperature and total dissolved solids.

 An AI above 12 indicates nonaggressive, non-corrosive water; an AI below 10 indicates extremely aggressive (corrosive) water.
 Values between 10 and 12 would be considered moderately aggressive.

 Turbidity is the measure of relative clarity in a liquid; in water, it is a cloudy appearance caused by small suspended particles, often referred to as colloidal or non-settleable solids.
 Turbidity is measured by shining a light through water and measuring the intensity of scattered light reflected back to the sensor.

 Turbidity is aesthetically displeasing and can also represent a health concern, either due to the nature of the suspended particles or because these particles provide food and shelter for pathogens.